-Battle for Delhi: How Anti-CAA protests may play spoilsport for three parties
+Battle for Delhi: How Anti-CAA protests likely to play 'spoilsport' for three parties

 New Delhi, Jan 17: Its been more than 21 years that the Bharatiya Janata Party (BJP) has been trying to get back to power albeit unsuccessfully.

-With elections due in Delhi, BJP is under a lot pressure and would be fighting the upcoming polls on both local and national issues.
+With elections due in Delhi, BJP is under a lot of pressure and would be fighting the upcoming polls on both local and national issues.

 Going by the pamphlet being distributed by the party, it mentions the Citizenship Amendment Act 2019, Ram Mandir, removal of Article 370 and Triple Talaq as historical decisions taken by the party.